 A. Text is compatible with assistive technology.
-Pass Additional Information: It is possible to increase font size by percentages.
-When you zoom in to 150%and 175% the "browse" link in the top bar interferes with text.
-B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a Pass browser, media player, or reader) that offers this functionality).
-Additional Information: Colors can be changed but font styles are restricted, Chapters Accounting Cycle and Current Assets.
+Pass Additional Information: B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Pass Additional Information: